brito-rafa/k8s-webhooks/examples-for-projectvelero/README.md

 For such, we need an API group with multiple versions.

-Evolution of RockBand.music.example.io schema across versions:
+Evolution of RockBand.music.example.io schema across API Group versions:

 - `RockBandv1alpha1` : Fields `Spec.Genre`, `Spec.NumberComponents`
 - `RockBandv1` : all previous plus `Spec.LeadSinger`